jwbuurlage/category-theory-programmers/doc/11_lenses.md

 # Lenses and other optics

+_(This brief chapter only covers the very basics of lenses and other optics, see the suggested list of literature for further reading at the end)_

 Compound data structures (records, containers, tuples, sum types, ...) are the bread and butter of real-world programs.
 Tools for manipulating and accessing these compound data structures are collectively called _optics_.
 In the first part of this chapter, we will follow roughly [@Pickering].

 The simplest way of accessing the components of these compounds is _viewing_ and _updating_ single components.
 Doing this naively is fairly simple.
 We have seen viewers for e.g. pair already: